 What Is A Psychiatrist's Salary?

-So, how much does a psychiatrist make?
-These mental health professionals may earn around $250,000 per year, while other professionals usually make between $40,000 and $70,000 per year.
+So, how much are psychiatrist salaries?
+These mental health professionals may earn around $250,000 per year, while other professionals have an average salary between $40,000 and $70,000 per year.
+Salary can depend on things like cost of living and available job openings in the field.
 This may help you understand why mental health care can come with a high cost.
 Attending therapy sessions online can be one way to enjoy more budget-friendly care.

 What is psychiatry?